4awpawz/buster/README.md

         then use { ...commandLineConfig, ...packageJsonConfig }
     else termminate processing

-As the above psudo code demonstrates, Buster builds its runtime configuration by "blending" the complete configuration data it receives with the configuration data it recieves, if any,from the command line.
+As the above psudo code demonstrates, Buster can *"blend"* the complete configuration data it receives with the configuration data it recieves, if any, from the command line.

 This affords a flexible means to manage your Buster configuration, using a combination of both the command line along with either of the two configuration files, .buster.json and package.json.